jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 2. Create a CodeCommit Repo
 3. Create a Codebuild Project
 4. Test the Codebuild with SHIFTLEFT
-5. Create CodePipeline
-6. Test Your CodePipeline - Observe that any change in the codecommit repo will trigger the pipeline, and in the build stage, CloudGuard will be enabled and integrated to the serverless application

 ## 1. Create a ECR Repository